Subaru Outback review

-With the car going on sale in April 2015, there are no reliability ratings yet.
-But, with the fifth-generation car using well-proven mechanicals and Subaru’s reputation for strong and dependable cars, we have no reason to see the car ranking well in the Auto Express Driver Power survey in 2015.
+With the car only going on sale this year, there are no reliability ratings yet.
+But, with the fifth-generation car using well-proven mechanicals and Subaru’s reputation for strong and dependable cars, we have no reason to see the car ranking well in the next Auto Express Driver Power survey.

 Subaru ranked as 16th in Driver Power 2014 – down five places on the year before, but it still had a strong reader rating of 85.75 per cent.

 Given its estate car dimensions, it’s of little surprise the Outback scores strongly in this area.
 There’s plenty of space inside for five adults, while the large glass area creates a bright and airy atmosphere.
 A multitude of cubbies, deep door bins and a large glovebox mean there’s a decent amount of storage, while opening the large tailgate reveals a usefully low loading lip (usefully slightly lower than on the previous model) and a generous 512-litre boot.